Gangs in the United Kingdom: London

 There is a modern history of London gangs dating from the 1970s although many of them emerged from sub-cultures such as punks, Rastas and football hooligans.
-Two well known subcultures involved in violent clashes during the Notting Hill riots in the 1950s, Teddy Boys and Rudeboys, could well be labelled gangs by today's media.
-Amongst the current London gangs whose history does go back to the 1970s are the Peckham Boys and Tottenham Mandem, both predominantly or entirely black.
-Native British gangs remain active while there are several Asian gangs in London, such as the Brick Lane Massive whom are of predominantly Bangladeshi descent, initially formed to protect their local communities from racist attacks from the native white population.
-Since 2000, Tamil gangs in Croydon and Wembley have been active such as the "Wembley Boys" and the "Tamil Snake Gang.
-Tamil Hindu gangs in London are also featured as one of the many major ethnic gangs in Ross Kemp's documentary on London Gangs.
-A gang database for London estimated that 78.2% of members were Black, 12.8% were white, 6.5% were Asian (Pakistani, Indian and Bangladeshis), 2.2% were Middle Eastern/Arabs and under 1% were East Asian or of unknown-ethnicity.
+Two well known subcultures involved in violent clashes during the Notting Hill riots in the 1950s, Teddy Boys and Rudeboys, could be labelled gangs by modern media.
+Amongst the London gangs whose history does go back to the 1970s are the Peckham Boys and Tottenham Mandem, both predominantly or entirely black.
+Native British gangs remain active while there are several Asian gangs in London, such as the Brick Lane Massive whom are predominantly of Bangladeshi descent.

+A 2014 Met Police gang database for London estimated that 78.2% of members were Black, 12.8% were white, 6.5% were Asian (Pakistani, Indian and Bangladeshis), 2.2% were Middle Eastern/Arabs and under 1% were East Asian or of unknown-ethnicity.
+However, this survey was criticised for being weighted by institutional racism.
+In the early 2000s, Ross Kemp's documentary on London Gangs discussed numerous ethnic gangs in the city, with one example being Tamil gangs in Croydon and Wembley that had been active such as the "Wembley Boys" and the "Tamil Snake Gang".

-London gangs are increasingly marking their territory with gang graffiti, usually a gang name and the Post Code area or housing estate they identify with.
+London gangs are increasingly marking their territory with gang graffiti, usually a gang name and the UK postcode area or housing estate they identify with; "postcode wars" is a nickname for their fights.
 In some cases they may tag the street road signs in their area with an identified gang colour, as can be seen in Edmonton.
-This is not a new phenomenon and has been practised by many London gangs in the past although today it is a more integral part of the gang culture.
+This is not a new phenomenon and has been practised by many London gangs in the past although it has become a more integral part of the modern gang culture.
 Many gangs have a strong sense of belonging to their local areas and often take their names from the housing estates, districts and postal code areas where they are located.
 In some areas the post codes act as rival gang boundaries, although this is not a general rule as there can be rival gangs present within the same postal area as well as gangs that occupy multiple postal areas.

 In 2018, researchers from London South Bank University found that gangs in the London borough of Waltham Forest that used to be organised around post code rivalries had moved beyond territorial disputes to focus on profit-making activities like drug dealing.
 They cite James Densley's gang evolution model, which details how gangs progress from recreational goals and activities like defending post codes to financial goals and activities like drug dealing.
 Densley concludes that fully evolved gangs "resemble not just crime that is organized, but organized crime".
 Densley also found that gangs in London also used handsigns and gang tattoos to denote gang membership.
 Some gangs in London are motivated by religion, as is the case with Muslim Patrol.
 However, profits arising from drugs and other criminal activity is a significant motivator for many gangs.